WeatherArchive-Bench: Benchmarking Retrieval-Augmented Reasoning for Historical Weather Archives: Related Work

-Historically, progress in climate AI has been constrained by the scarcity of large-scale, practical datasets that capture real-world climate impacts in sufficient temporal and geographic breadth \citep{zha2025data}.
-Existing resources predominantly target either physical climate modelling tasks or narrowly scoped contemporary text analysis, leaving historical, case-based impact records largely untapped.
-For example, ClimateIE \citep{pan2025climateie} offers 500 annotated climate science publications mapped to the GCMD+ taxonomy, yet focuses on technical entities such as observational variables rather than societal consequences of extreme weather.
-Evaluation benchmarks face similar limitations.
-ClimateBench \citep{watson2022climatebench} and those catalogued in ClimateEval \citep{kurfali2025climate} primarily assess meteorological prediction accuracy or general climate communication tasks, with little insight into how well language models can identify and interpret vulnerability and resilience patterns from complex, domain-specific archives.
-As \citet{xie2025rag} shows that RAG offers a promising avenue for climate experts to locate relevant cases within vast collections to support analysis in the context of extreme events, yet its effectiveness in systematically capturing historical vulnerability and resilience information remains untested.
-This gap in both data and evaluation motivates our introduction of \ourmethod, a large-scale benchmark for assessing AI systems’ capacity to extract and synthesize real-world climate impact narratives.
+Research in climate AI is limited by the scarcity of large-scale, reliable resources to capture real-world climate impacts across long temporal and geographic horizons \citep{zha2025data}.
+Existing data mainly target physical climate modeling or narrowly scoped contemporary text analysis, leaving historical, case-based impact records largely untapped.
+For instance, ClimateIE \citep{pan2025climateie} provides 500 annotated climate publications aligned with the GCMD+ taxonomy but focuses on technical entities such as observational variables rather than societal consequences of extreme weather.
+Our work addresses this gap by constructing a large-scale benchmark of real-world climate impact narratives.
+The dataset is curated from archival sources covering diverse events over extended periods, ensuring \textbf{reliability} through careful annotation and \textbf{reusability} for information retrieval, text mining, and case-based analysis tasks.

 Our goal with \ourmethod{} is to provide a realistic benchmark for evaluating current retrieval and reasoning capabilities in the context of climate- and weather-related archival texts.
-In particular, we focus on the dual challenges of (i) constructing a high-quality corpus from historical archives and (ii) defining retrieval and generation tasks that capture the practical needs of climate researchers.
+In particular, we focus on the dual challenges of (i) constructing a high-quality corpus from archival news segments and (ii) defining retrieval and generation tasks that capture the practical needs of climate researchers.
 This section details our corpus collection pipeline and task formulation.